Seagate/cortx/doc/scaleout/3 Node JBOD Setup.rst

    - 2x 1 TB internal HDD

-   - One dual-port or two single-port Mellanox HCA (for the data networks)
+   - One dual-port or single-port high-speed NICs (for the data networks).
+We recommend using Mellanox HCAs.

    - At least one 1 GbE network port (for the Management network)